haxsaw/actuator-docs/source/manual/namespace-basic.rst

 Vars
 ====

-As mentioned before, Vars are used to create symobolic names with associated values that can be associated with roles or namespace models, and are used in the processing of config and exec models.
+As mentioned before, Vars are used to create symobolic names with associated values that can be associated with Roles or namespace models, and are used in the processing of config and exec models.

 In this example, the ``with_variables(...)`` call is used to declare Vars that are to apply to the model globally.
 Any Vars that are
-defined with ``with_variables(...)`` are visible to all roles in the model.
-However, roles may also define Vars that are only visible to the role, and if a role's Var has the same name (first argument to Var()) as a more global Var, the role's Var definition takes precedence.
+defined with ``with_variables(...)`` are visible to all Roles in the model.
+However, Roles may also define Vars that are only visible to the Role, and if a Role's Var has the same name (first argument to Var()) as a more global Var, the Role's Var definition takes precedence.

 There are several different Vars being created that illustrate different uses of Vars.
 A Var is created with the Var() class, the first argument being the name of the Var, the second being the value.
 First, consider this Var: